EsrefDurna/lib-csharp/README.md

 `ServiceApplicationException` - inherited from `BabelApplicationException`.
 Provides more convenient syntax to throw exceptions from the Babel services.

-Exception to ServiceError Translation
+Converting Exception to ServiceError
 -------------------------------------
+The goal of this step is to translate all unhandled exceptions to unified Babel `ServiceError` response model.
+As bare minimum `Time`, `Details` and at least one `Error` should be populated.
-A service developer can map exceptions to service error by:
+A service developer can translate an exception to a `ServiceError` by:

 1. Using `ServiceApplicationException` or `BabelException`.
 Please see the `DemoCreditCardServiceImpl.Save` method in the BabelRpc.TestMvcService\CreditCardDemoServiceImpl.cs for an example.
 -   Creating exception that implements `IBabelException` interface.
 Check the `BabelException` implementation for an example.